 One of the ways is to try to hold down those startup costs by choosing a business that doesn’t require a lot up front, or perhaps it’s something you’ve been involved in on a part-time basis already, and you’ve already acquired some of those assets.
 That will help to hold those startup costs down too.
 The second way is to think about outsourcing.
 When we talk about outsourcing that doesn’t necessarily mean ship the jobs overseas.
 There are plenty of individuals in the local area, in your own city or town, or throughout the United States to outsource your work.

 Outsourcing is a way to take and place secretarial services outside, marketing services, accounting services.
 You can have other people doing those things for you on an as-needed basis.
 Especially in the early going when you don’t have a lot of business generated yet, so you don’t really to bring the employee on and incur all of those costs.
 Later on, once your business is flying, then it will be time, perhaps, to bring some people on board.
 Then you’ll incur those employee costs, benefits costs, and so forth.
 At the get-go in order to keep those startup costs as low as possible, outsourcing lets you use it as you need it.

-Part-time, another way to minimize the money that you need or the funding that you need to do your business is to start out slow, start our part-time.
+Part-time, another way to minimise the money that you need or the funding that you need to do your business is to start out slow, start our part-time.
 Many a business was started while an individual was working for another company, either during the day or in the evenings.
 Then taking the other free time that they had, and getting their business off the ground and going, because you already have a paycheck coming in.
 Your startup business doesn’t need to generate so much money that it can provide a salary for you yet.
 It’s a very, very safe way to get started, as long as you respect your current relationship with your employer, and you don’t violate it while trying to get your own business up and running.